 Don't let your vitamin D level plunge.Soak some daylight specially in winter.
 It also helps us keep warm.
 One study says serum zinc levels lower than 50 µg/dl is problematic.
 In most cases it is helpful to take a regular doze of zinc as soon as you feel like catching cold.
 If you are feeling healthy and fit, do some exercise!

 Low Temperature helps viruses live longer on surfaces (outside hosts) and low humidity decreases our immune response against viruses.
 So do not sleep in temperature below 25 degree Celsius and do not use dehumidifying functions of Air Conditioners.
-If possible do not use ACs at all at least without some ventilation.
+If possible do not use ACs without some ventilation.

 If you have been gargling for common-cold, sore throat, etc. you may do that for COVID-19 also.
 Gargling with lukewarm water (or solutions) may help some!
 Do not pressurize kids or elderly to gargle.